-The United States Embassy in Khartoum, Sudan remains unable to resume most routine immigrant and nonimmigrant visa services, including for routine B1/B2 applications.
+The United States Embassy in Khartoum, Sudan remains unable to resume routine immigrant and nonimmigrant visa services.
 We will resume routine visa services as soon as possible but are unable to provide a specific date.
-The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
+The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased up to September 30, 2022.
+You may read more about worldwide visa services at https://travel.state.gov/content/travel/en/News/visas-news/visa-services-operating-status-update.html.

 Lost or stolen green card: If your green card was lost or stolen, please reference the instructions on our website.
 If you require an interview for a boarding foil, please send an e-mail to KhartoumNIV@state.gov.